-Psychopaths can experience a sense of regret particularly when their decisions have unfavorable consequences, however they are unable to use that experience to inform their future choices, according to a new study co-authored by a Yale University psychologist Arielle Baskin-Sommers.
+Psychopaths can experience a sense of regret particularly when their decisions lead to unfavorable consequences.
+However, they fail to apply their experience to translate into an effective learning process that informs their future choices, according to a new study.

 “The popular view of psychopaths is that they are cold, callous, and simply don’t care what happens to themselves or anybody else,” said Arielle Baskin-Sommers, in a news release.
 “But this research shows they can experience negative emotions — if they are impacted by the situation. ”

-Researchers found that all the participants did experience regret after they learned they would have made more points if they had made a difference choice.
-But, they did not use their experience to guide their future decision-making, and hence they keep repeating the mistakes.
-This inability to learn from their mistakes predicted the number of times the subjects had been incarcerated, the researchers told.
+They found that all the participants, including those with high psychopathy scores, experienced feelings of regret when they learned that they could have scored more points if they had made a different choice.
+However, the participants did not apply this experience to inform their future decisions, and as a result, they continued to make similar mistakes.
+The researchers noted that this inability to learn from past mistakes was linked to the number of times that the participants had been incarcerated.

 “This form of regret does not imply remorse for actions that harmed other people — an absence that is a hallmark of psychopaths,” said Baskin-Sommers.
 “Regret is self-focused, whereas remorse involves another.”